magento/merchdocs/src/live-search/rules-add.md

 1. To build a rule with multiple conditions, click <span class="btn">Add condition</span>.

    The logical operator that joins the two conditions is based on the current Match setting.
-By default, Match is set to "Any" and the logical operator is "OR".
+By default, Match is set to "All" and the logical operator is "AND".

    ![Rules - Search query contains]({% link live-search/assets/rules-search-query-contains-and.png %}){: .zoom}
    _Search query contains with Match All_